David123-web/Using-RL-to-Finetune-a-Language-Model/README.md

 # RL-based Language Model Finetuning with PPO

 This project implements a complete pipeline for finetuning language models using Reinforcement Learning with Human Feedback (RLHF), specifically using Proximal Policy Optimization (PPO).
-This is a course project for ECE1508: Reinforcement Learning at the University of Toronto.

 ## Overview